bobcozzi/rpgiv2free/README.md

 ## In Development:

-- **Procedure (P) Specs**
-  Most aspects of P Specs are working, but will be integrated into the extension explicitly in a future release.
-Please review P spec conversions for confirmation of successful conversion.

 - **Calculation (C) Specs**
   The conversion of Calc Specs is in progress and is being updated in each release.
 Currently some calc specs convert fine, while others may or may not convert.
 Be ready with your Ctrl+Z (cmd+Z on Mac) to **undo** the conversion if it does not produce the desired results. .
 For now, the following features are enabled:
   - Regular "3 factor" opcodes (such as CHAIN, READE, etc.) convert to free format.
 But verification is recommened.

-  **Data Structure (DS) and Data Structure Subfields**
-- Data Structures and subfields convert fine.
-When a DS, PI, or PR statement is selected, rpgiv2free conversion inserts an END-xx after the last subfield or parameter of the corresponding data structure or parameter list.

 ## Limitations
 - Conditioning and Level Break Indicators are NOT converted.
 The opcodes convert but the conditioning and Level-break Indicators are lost.
 So some manual conversion to RPG IV conditional logic is required before converting them to free format.
+We will be adding a configuration setting to avoid converting statements with level break or conditioning indicator controlling them.
 - RPG Logical Cycle-based File Declarations (i.e. File specs with **Primary or Secondary files**) are not converted.
 RPG IV _hybrid_ Free format may included fixed-format code, so they can usually remain in your source code as is.
 However if your intent is to migrate to fully free format RPG IV, then you must remove any RPG Cycle-related code from your source file member.

 ## Getting Started